Home News ISPs warned about not using One Touch Switching

 ISPs that fail to comply with the One Touch Switch rules may face significant penalties.
 Ofcom has the power to impose fines of up to 10% of an ISP’s annual turnover for breaches of regulatory obligations.

-In 2020, Ofcom fined virgin Media and EE a combined £13.3 million for overcharging customers who ended their contracts early.
+In 2020, Ofcom fined Virgin Media and EE a combined £13.3 million for overcharging customers who ended their contracts early.
 This action demonstrates the regulator’s willingness to take strong measures against providers who fail to treat their customers fairly.

 Benefits for Consumers